Backscattering in Nonlinear Microring Resonators Via A Gaussian Treatment of Coupled Cavity Modes: Discussion

 \section{Discussion}

-The resultant transformations demonstrate an important feature of squeezing in the presence of multiple spectral and spatial modes - the states of light exiting the device in some modes of interest (the forward propagating signal and idler modes in the bus for instance) are no longer fully characterised by the single JSA~\cite{Helt2015}.
-Instead, squeezing between different spatial modes has consequences for the modes of interest.
+The resultant transformations demonstrate an important feature of squeezing in the presence of multiple spectral and spatial modes - the states of light exiting the device in some modes of interest (the forward propagating signal and idler modes in the bus for instance) are no longer fully characterised by the single JSA~\cite{Helt2015}, \com{nor do a single pair of joint-spectra from stimulated emission uniquely define the transformation.} Instead, squeezing between different spatial modes has consequences for the modes of interest.
 Furthermore, whilst the heralded bi-photon picture of events applies readily in the low squeezing limit, or where all modes (including loss modes) could be monitored with perfect detection, in general multi-pair events muddy any attempt to isolate a single bi-photon and require more involved analysis.
 Finally, an unfortunate disparity has occurred in this process, whereby the Schmidt decomposition of the bi-photons we have considered, no longer corresponds to a Bloch-Messiah decomposition of the underlying Gaussian process~\cite{Ma1990,Wasilewski2006,Braunstein2005}.
-This lack-of correspondence inhibits to a large extent, how multi-photon behaviour can be efficiently modelled in such systems, and whilst some progress in this direction has been made~\cite{McCutcheon2018}, we leave the complete analysis to future work, where we expect the nature of multiphoton terms takes on a rich structure.
+This lack-of correspondence inhibits to a large extent, how multi-photon behaviour can be efficiently modelled in such systems, and whilst some progress in this direction has been made~\cite{Thomas2020,McCutcheon2018}, we leave the complete analysis to future work, where we expect the nature of multiphoton terms takes on a rich structure.